-On your faith journey there will be moments when it feels like God is mean or He has forsaken you.
-You may question his love for you.
-Or, you might try to take matters into your own hands because you don’t trust him.
+On your faith journey, there will be moments when it feels like God is mean or has forsaken you.
+You may question His love for you or try to take matters into your own hands because you don’t trust Him.

 Ultimately, we might not understand why God is doing things, but we must trust that He is strategically moving chess pieces to bring the Kingdom of God to earth.
 There have been times I wanted to date someone that God clearly gave me a warning dream about.
 I’ve felt like there would be no end to the waiting.
 I wanted to ignore God’s warning because I felt He was being unfair and withholding romance from me.
 I was mad at God and didn’t trust that He was guiding me.
 So, I ignored a warning dream and quickly realized the man was a womanizer!
 How selfish, rebellious, and ungrateful was I in those moments?
 VERY!
 I was willing to disobey God because of one thing I don’t have and ignore the countless other blessings in my life!

-The same logic applies even if your situation is declining health, a broken marriage, an unsaved household, lack of finances, etc. The truth is, God NEVER forsakes you and his plan doesn’t change for you because it feels difficult.
-He withholds no good thing from us and we have to trust him even when it doesn’t feel He is being good to us.
-Our blessings are according to HIS timing and HIS plan for things to happen, not ours. “…no good thing does he withhold from those whose walk is blameless.”
+The same logic applies even if your situation is declining health, a broken marriage, an unsaved household, lack of finances, etc. The truth is, God never forsakes you, and His plan doesn’t change for you because it feels difficult.
+He withholds no good thing from us, and we have to trust Him even when it doesn’t feel like He is being good to us.
+Our blessings are according to His timing and His plan for things to happen, not ours. “…no good thing does He withhold from those whose walk is blameless.”
 Psalm 84:11

 ”Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.”
 Proverbs 3:5-6